-The experiment was laid down in a completely randomized design (CRD) with 5 treatments replicated 3 times.
-The treatments werecomprised of different watering intervals, which were as follows: twice daily, once daily, 2 days, 4 days and 6 days.
-Forest soil was used as the potting media while the polythene pot size was 9x20 cm, in width and length respectively.
-The seedlings were raised in the nursery for 9 months before being randomly selected for the experiment.
-Each treatment consisted of 10 plants per replicate which were then raised in the nursery for 2 months, out of which 7 seedlings were randomly sampled for assessment.
-The experiment was carried out frombetween Mid January to Mid March 2018, during the dry period.
+The experiment was laid down in a Completely randomized design (CRD) with 5 treatments replicated 3 times.
+The treatments were different watering intervals which were: twice daily, once daily, 2 days, 4 days and 6 days.
+The amount of water applied in each pot per watering was 200 milliliters.
+Forest soil used as the potting media had a chemical composition of 1.05% N, 0.15% P, 0.89 % K, 1.42% Ca and 0.25% Mg, while the polythene pot size was 9x20 cm, in width and length respectively.
+The pot was elliptical in shape and contained a volume of 1,272 cm3.
+The seedlings were raised in the nursery for 270 days before being randomly selected for the experiment.
+Each treatment consisted of 10 plants per replicate which were then raised in the nursery for 60 days.
+Out of these, 7 seedlings were randomly sampled for assessment.
+The experiment was carried out from Mid January to Mid March 2018, during the dry period.